Ubuntu kernels from Canonical

 A kernel variant is a kernel that deviates from the generic GA kernel by changes to its configuration, and/or by having modules added and/or removed.

 Canonical advocates for customers to use the GA kernel shipped with Ubuntu as the best and most cost-effective option in their business environment.
 We also offer the option for customers to customize their own Ubuntu kernels.
-Several of our enterprise, Telco and cloud provider customers have systems and workload needs, which justify both the time investment to optimise their kernels and the pay to develop and maintain those custom kernels over time.
+Several of our enterprise, Telco and cloud provider customers have systems and workload needs, which justify both the time investment to optimise their kernels and the pay to develop and maintain those optimised kernels over time.